D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 A report from the support team shows that a large number fo tickets have been raised concerning uisers who ask for their apssowrds to be changed.
 The organization decides to enable **self-service password reset (SSPR)** in order to reduce the number of support tickets.

-You enable **SSPR** via teh Azure Portal and assign it to teh **All Users security group**.
+You enable **SSPR** via the Azure Portal and assign it to the **All Users security group**.
 However, tickets are still being raised by users located in the London office.

 You need to find out what causes SSPR not ot work for users located